poult-lab/daily-word/english_words_ learning.md

 11.consideration  [kənˌsɪdəˈreɪʃn]

 Careful consideration should be given to issues of health and safety. "the act of thinking carefully about sth"

+12.arouse /əˈraʊz/

+[v] to arouse sb's interest/curiosity/anger

+"to make sb have a particular feeling or attitude"